docarray/docarray/docs/user_guide/representing/array.md

 When accessing a nested BaseDoc:
 * DocList will return a list of documents if the field is optional and a DocList if the field is not optional
-* DocVec will return a DocList if all documents are there, or None if all docs are None.
+* DocVec will return a DocVec if all documents are there, or None if all docs are None.
 No mix of docs and None allowed!
 * DocVec will behave the same for a tensor field instead of a BaseDoc

-More detailed information is provided in the sections below

 #### DocList with nested optional Field